Updated June 2, 2022

 3. But, but . . . everyone is talking about repurposing . .

 Popular marketing gurus will tell you to merely pop your podcast on YouTube, Twitter, Facebook, then LinkedIn, then Instagram . . . ad infinitum.
-Even the venerable blog at HubSpot mentions omnichannel marketing.
+Even the venerable blog at HubSpot mentions repurposing.

 Please remember the self-appointed marketing leaders have huge budgets and staff to accomplish this marketing miracle.
 Be wary of millionaire marketers who talk about the ease of going multichannel.

 I have listened to many digital marketing leaders use the phrase, “Just bust our your phone and create a compelling video.”
 What is ironic is this advice is given from an expensively produced video.

 Podcasts are inexpensive to put together, videos can cost four to six times as much.
-How much do you want to sink into this video adventure?
+How much do you want to sink into this time consuming video adventure?